 Santa brought me five ceramic stepping stones for Christmas, a DIY craft project for me to paint with my grandchildren.
 Well, at least the oldest three of five grandchildren, the youngest two are not yet into DIY projects.

-We have added their names and the year they were born to the stones too.
+We have added their names and the year they were born to the stepping stones too.
 They are now decorating a fence in Gardens4me as they are much too beautiful to step on.
+That way I can bring them in for the winter months to protect them from the elements too.
 These colourful masterpieces will brighten up the area I refer to as my ICU where plants or cuttings I remove from clients’ gardens get rejuvenated.

 My oldest granddaughter painted hers and I painted her baby brother’s right after Christmas when she was still coming here for her online school lessons.